 After much headscratching and consternation, it was ultimately decided to detach Willy from the train and allow the diesel loco to do the hard work.
 Thus D2120 conveyed me from the beautifully restored Somersham station to the junction (watched by bemused emus – the avians, not electric multiple units) and on to line’s end at ‘Inverernie’.

 The other highlight was the opportunity to look around Sir William’s personal collection of railwayana on an hour-long guided tour.
 A staggering array of relics from the Great Western Railway era right up to the modern day, with exhibits including the old departure board from Brighton station.

 I’m sure Fawley Church will have benefited handsomely from the entrance fees, donations and cake sales, etc. Many thanks to the McAlpines for hosting the event and opening their fabulous gardens (and railway) to the likes of me for the day.

 I have a strange life.
 Good, but definitely unusual.
 Yesterday was a case in point…

-The day started with an agreeable amble across the flood meadow in front of our house, unquestionably part of England’s green and pleasant land.
+The day started with an agreeable amble across a meadow which is unquestionably part of England’s green and pleasant land.
 After taking a (German-built) train to the capital, I walked across London Bridge to the office of The Salvation Army’s international IT team.
 From the entrance, I briefly admired the Shard – the latest addition to the skyline of the metropolis.
 The top was just disappearing into the clouds, like a modern-day Tower of Babel.